thoughtbot/apprenticeship/markdown/mentor-handbook.md

 * Read the Dreyfus model of skill acquisition.
 Agree with your apprentice what stage they’re in for each skill they’re trying to acquire (Ruby, Javascript, SQL, interaction design, etc.).
 Help them move to the next stage.
-* Reflect on the quality of the apprentice’s work in his or her presence.
+* Reflect on the quality of the apprentice’s work in their presence.
 * Reflect on the quality of your work in your apprentice’s presence.
 * Reframe if your experience tells you it will help the apprentice.
 * Treat every situation as new.
 Consider the current context.